peng-217/tp/docs/UserGuide.md

 >💡 Users can use /back at any scene

 ### Viewing the list of commands available: `/help`
-This allows the user to view the list of commands available.
+Views the list of commands available.

 Format: `/help`